BA101 4 credits

 Human Resource Management

-Builds on the information contained in BT101 and BT102.
-Introduces traditional, current and emerging human resource management (HRM) practices.
-Students will develop practical and realistic approaches to HRM by focusing on the functions of a human resources department and the responsibilities of a human resources director.
-Students will be able to assess HRM skills; describe current best practices in HRM; explain the process of selecting, placing and training employees; explain how diversity is managed in the workplace; prepare employee performance appraisal tools; tie compensation to performance; describe minimum health and safety measures required to protect employees; and explain how to effectively deal with labor unions.
+Builds on the information contained in human relations and introductory management classes.
+Students will be introduced to traditional, current and emerging human resource management (HRM) practices.
+Students will develop a practical and realistic approach to HRM by focusing on the functions of a human resources department and the responsibilities of a human resources director.
+Upon completion of the course, students will be able to assess HRM skills; describe current best practices in HRM; explain the process of selecting, placing, and training employees; explain how diversity is managed in the workplace; prepare employee performance appraisal tools; tie compensation to performance; describe minimum health, safety and security measures required to protect employees; and explain how to effectively deal with labor unions.

 BA226 4 credits